Your diet has a significant impact on your vision and overall eye health.

 Your retina contains high concentrations of zinc.
-This mineral enables you to maintain normal night vision and plays a role in macular degeneration prevention.
+This mineral enables you to maintain normal night vision.
+It also plays a role in macular degeneration prevention.

 Omega-3 fatty acids

-Some studies suggest that natural sources of omega-3 fatty acids may reduce the risk of progression in macular degeneration patients.
-Omega-3s also combat inflammation associated with dry eyes.
+Some studies suggest that natural sources of omega-3 fatty acids may reduce the risk of progression in macular degeneration patients.12

 These compounds can reduce your risk of glaucoma.
 Flavonoids may also play a role in reducing oxidative stress related to diabetic retinopathy.

-To defer the effects of age-related eye diseases as much as possible, avoid free radical sources and make healthy dietary changes.
+To defer the effects of age-related eye diseases as much as possible, avoid free radical sources, and make healthy dietary changes.
 Although vitamin supplements are helpful, getting nutrients from a natural food source is best.

-Top Foods for Eye Health
+13 Top Foods for Eye Health

-If you want to incorporate eye-healthy nutrients into your diet, try eating more of these foods:
+If you want to include eye-healthy nutrients into your diet, try eating more of these foods:

 - Sweet potatoes, sweet bell peppers (orange, yellow, or red), and carrots are rich in beta-carotene and contain some vitamin C.